viniciusfernandes/notification-system/README.md

 decide what products are most likely to be offered to each customer according to their profile.
 Once all the data are ready to be sent to the customers we need a new application just to manage this advertisement notifications.

+#### Architectural Decisions

 This solutions has two module:
 * The first one is the advertisement-notification-producer, responsible to manage all the advertisements coming from the marketing department, stores that advertisements data to publish it in a message broker using a scheduled task
-* The second one in the notification-system, responsible to listening all the messages published in that message broker and decide for what channel the customer must ne notified.
+* The second one is the notification-system, responsible to listening all the messages published in that message broker and decide for what channel the customer must be notified.

+Why split it in two?
+Taking this way, we can keep both services working fine even if one of them crashes suddenly, avoiding any consequence.
+Suppose the notification system is crashing, then the marketing department still able to send ads notifications to the system while the notification system is down.

+Why adopt a messaging approach?
+In my point of view this approach enables  different marketing areas on send advertisement notifications, for example: the section responsible for selling houses, the sections responsible for selling cars, the section responsible for selling sports products and so on.
+So, if the notification-system is taking so long on processing messages anyone of this systems will get any consequence because they still able to send the advertisements notifications to the broker.

 ![Alt Text](./images/notification-system-diagram.jpg)